Senior Associate Dean,

 Areas of Specialization

 David Randall is Senior Associate Dean for Student Support and Wellbeing.
 David has been at MIT since 2005 and was a dean in Student Support Services for many years.
-Student Support and Wellbeing is here to support all MIT students, and David is responsible for coordinating many of the support resources on campus, including Student Support Services, Student Disability Services, Violence Prevention and Response, Community Development and Substance Abuse, and the Coordination Assistance and Response (CARE) Team.
+Student Support and Wellbeing is here to support all MIT students, and David is responsible for coordinating many of the support resources on campus, including Student Support Services, Student Disability Services, Violence Prevention and Response, Alcohol and Other Drug Services, and the Coordination, Assistance, Response, and Education (CARE) Team.